rackerlabs/technical-blog/content/blog/2021/2021-06-15-recover-a-physical-standby-database-by-using-an-incremental-backup/index.md

 ### Steps to recover a physical standby database by using an incremental RMAN backup

-To set up this scenario, I manually removed some of the archive logs from the primary site to simulate either corrupt logs or missing logs.
+To set up this scenario, I manually removed some of the archive logs from the primary site to simulate corrupt logs or missing logs.

 ##### Step 1: Check the sync status of primary and standby site